Heal Yourself at Home

 There are 3 ways to test hormone levels

-Blood tests measure only the protein-bound hormones not the free, bioavailable (active) hormones - Hormones, such as estrogen and PROGESTERONE are fat soluble, i.e. not dissolvable in water, and must be attached to a protein to be transported in the blood to the appropriate organ.
+Blood tests measure only the protein-bound hormones not the free, bioavailable (active) hormones - Hormones, such as the estrogens and PROGESTERONE are fat soluble, i.e. not dissolvable in water, and must be attached to a protein to be transported in the blood to the appropriate organ.

 Many hormones are secreted in a pulsatile fashion.
 Causes blood levels fluctuate;